yogeshwar607/shreemoryacabs/GMB_OPTIMIZATION_CHECKLIST.md

 ```
 Hi [Customer Name]! 👋

-Thank you for choosing GreenEVCabs for your [Pune to Mumbai Airport / Other Route] journey!
+Thank you for choosing Shree Morya Cabs for your [Pune to Mumbai Airport / Other Route] journey!
 We hope you enjoyed the comfortable, eco-friendly ride in our electric cab.

 Your feedback means a lot to us!
 Would you mind taking 1 minute to share your experience on Google?